Hello · வணக்கம் · नमस्ते

 Yesterday, ILUGC meet was really informative and highly interative and It helped me alot to have a good and better understanding about the GNU/ HURD.
 I would like to extend my BIG thanks to Anand Babu. :)

-Hey, I have received a prize from Sun Microsystem!
+Received a prize from Sun Microsystem!

 A J2SE 5.0 Tweaking Guide